TravelGearBlog

 32.JPG

 Get some light to brighten up your camp site.
-This lamp offers plenty of light in every direction.
+This lamp offers plenty of bright ambient light in every direction.

 33.jpg